 The general aim of this Unit is to develop skills linked to straightforward mathematical relationships.
 These include solving equations, understanding graphs and working with trigonometric ratios.
 The Outcomes cover aspects of algebra, geometry, trigonometry, statistics and reasoning.

-All levels of Maths courses studied in S4 are allocated 4 periods of study per week.
+All levels of Mathematics courses studied in S4 are allocated 4 periods per week.

 We use a wide variety of teaching approaches and resources to engage pupils fully in the learning experience.
 Individual, paired and group-work is encouraged through the use of:

-- Clear Desk Activities, Jigsaws, Dominoes, Loop games, Star Stations, Mathletts and Team games
+- Clear Desk Activities, Jigsaws, Dominoes, Loop games and Star Stations

 - Practical resources for teaching Time, Money, Measurement and Shape